 Once you’ve determined you qualify for PayPal payment processing, then you’ll want to familiarize yourself with all of the respective fees associated with this resource.
 As a main competitor in the merchant account space, they try to match fees with other large scale companies.
-You can compare the transaction costs with a Stripe merchant account above.
+You can compare the transaction costs with a Stripe merchant account in the processing fee comparisons above.

 A PayPal Merchant ID is the identification number of your account for your business.
 Much like a social security number for an individual, this number is the personal identity of your payment processing account for your company.
 It’s essential for sharing fiscal growth metrics for tax statements or other financial entities.